2-Rail O Scale Primer

 Why model in 2-rail O scale?
 The best answers come from those who are already in 2-rail O scale, whether they are old timers who started with it or are converts from 3-rail O scale or other scales.

 For those who were hi-railers (O scalers using 3-rail toy-train track), the obvious justification for 2-rail is realism.
-No matter how real their model locomotives and cars look, the illusion is shattered with the presence of the toy-like appearance of 3-rail track.
+No matter how real their model locomotives and cars look, the illusion is incomplete with the presence of 3-rail track.
 And since hi-railers already model in O scale, the changeover to 2-rail is relatively easier and cheaper than switching from another scale.
 For rolling stock or traction equipment, it could be as simple as changing wheels and couplers.
-Locomotives may require a bit more work, but it can be done.
+Locomotives require a more work, but it can be done.
 Again, depending on the model and construction, it may be as easy as replacing the drivers and other wheels.
 We have seen that this was a common practice in the early days of O scale modeling when commercial offerings were rather limited.

 One often cited reason for modeling 2-rail O scale is that modelers like the size and heft of O scale models.
 O scale models look substantial rather than like something small enough to stick in one’s pocket or that look like they can be easily broken.
 O scale models have a presence so that one doesn’t need binoculars to see them clearly as they traverse around the layout.
 A long O scale train going down the track can bean impressive sight indeed.